 How long does it take to learn Spanish fluently?

-Reaching conversational fluency typically takes most learners 6–12 months of consistent study, especially if combined with immersion or speaking practice.
-Achieving near-native proficiency may require years, depending on environment and commitment.
+Reaching conversational fluency typically takes 6–12 months of consistent study, particularly when combined with speaking practice or immersion.
+Achieving near-native proficiency requires additional years, depending on practice quality and learning environment.

 Is Spanish hard for English speakers to learn?

-Spanish is among the easiest languages for English speakers, due to similar alphabets, overlapping vocabulary, and straightforward pronunciation.
-However, mastering grammar and nuances still requires effort and consistent practice.
+Spanish ranks among the easiest languages for English speakers due to shared alphabetic systems, overlapping vocabulary, and relatively straightforward pronunciation.
+However, mastering grammar and nuances demands continued effort and regular practice.

 Does living in a Spanish-speaking country speed up learning?